dcomtois/summarytools/README.md

 -------- ---------- ----- -----
 ```

-If the presentation is not too convincing at this stage, bare with me.
+If you find the presentation not too convincing at this stage, bare with me.
 We'll see down below that there are interesting alternatives to this plain-ascii console output.

 ## Dataframe summaries

 The `dfSummary()` function gives information for all variables contained in a data frame.
-It
+The objective in building this function was to fit as much relevant information as possible in a legible table.

 ```r
 dfSummary(tobacco)